-Do get upset before going to bed?
+Do you find yourself getting upset before going to bed?
 What is this like for you?

-Having nightmares may make you feel more upset during the day.
+Having nightmares may also make you feel more upset during the day.
 You might think more about the trauma or remember parts of the nightmare.
 The feelings from the nightmare may stick around and be hard to shake off, which could change your mood or actions.

-Do you have more trouble than usual the day after a nightmare?
+Do you have more trouble than usual the day after a bad nightmare?
 What is that like for you?
 How do you cope?

-- You are experiencing a cycle, as shown in the figure below.
-This cycle includes nightmares, feeling upset, and feeling more stressed out, nervous, or tense. - This cycle can lead to more nightmares. - This treatment is designed to help you break this cycle and help you feel better in many parts of your life.
+- What you are experiencing is a cycle.
+This cycle includes nightmares, feeling upset, and feeling more stressed out, nervous, or tense. - This, in turn, can lead to more nightmares. - This treatment is designed to help you break this cycle and help you feel better in many parts of your life.
 That's why it's so important to test everything out to see what works for you!